viamrobotics/docs/docs/appendix/troubleshooting.md

       Replace `/dev/video0` in the above command with the video path you determined for your video device above, if different.

-      The command will return successfully (with no output) if Linux is able to successfully communicate with the camera, or will error with `Cannot open device`, if there was a problem communicating.
+      The command returns successfully (with no output) if Linux is able to successfully communicate with the camera, or errors with `Cannot open device` if there was a problem communicating.
       If this command errors, you should consult the documentation for your camera and Linux distribution to troubleshoot.
       If you receive the error `Device or resource busy` instead, be sure you have [stopped `viam-server`](/installation/manage/#run-viam-server) first, then re-run the command above.